stackforge/pecan/docs/source/routing.rst

             abort(404)

-Under the hood, ``abort`` raises an instance of ``webob.exc.WSGIHTTPException`` which is used by pecan to render default response bodies for HTTP errors.
-This exception is stored in the WSGI request environ at ``pecan.original_exception``, where it can be accessed later in the request cycle (by, for example, other middleware or :ref:`errors`).
+:func:`abort` raises an instance of :class:`webob.exc.WSGIHTTPException` which is used by Pecan to render :default response bodies for HTTP errors.
+This exception is stored in :the WSGI request environ at ``pecan.original_exception``, where it :can be accessed later in the request cycle (by, for example, other :middleware or :ref:`errors`).

 Routing to Subcontrollers with ``_lookup``
 ------------------------------------------

-The ``_lookup`` special method provides a way to process a portion of a URL, and then return a new controller object to route to for the remainder.
+The :func:`_lookup` special method provides a way to process a portion of a URL, and then return a new controller object to route to for the remainder.

-A ``_lookup`` method will accept one or more arguments, representing chunks of the URL to be processed, split on ``/``, and then provide a ``*remainder`` list which will be processed by the returned controller via object-dispatch.
+A :func:`_lookup` method may accept one or more arguments, segments chunks of the URL path to be processed (split on ``/``). :func:`_lookup` should also take variable positional arguments representing the rest of the path, and it should include any portion of the path it does not process in its return value.
+The example below uses a ``*remainder`` list which will be passed to the returned controller when the object-dispatch algorithm continues.

-Additionally, the ``_lookup`` method on a controller is called as a last resort, when no other controller matches the URL via standard object-dispatch.
+In addition to being used for creating controllers dynamically, :func:`_lookup` is called as a last resort, when no other controller method matches the URL and there is no :func:`_default` method.

 ::